 Guda Maluyligal Kastom governs how Guda Maluyligal Peoples take responsibility for and manage their land and sea country, and how and by whom natural resources are harvested.
 As the ocean continues to warm, this poses a severe threat to marine life and complex systems of biodiversity, including coral reefs, turtles, dugongs and fish populations.
 Connection to sea country and marine hunting is integral to Guda Maluyligal Kastom.
 Marine hunting and fishing are also crucial food sources for Torres Strait Islander Peoples.

 Irreplaceable cultural heritage and sacred sites will be completely destroyed.
 Inhabited and uninhabited islands are home to significant sites for ceremonies such as initiation for different clans, burial sites and locations that contain human remains and places that have as much spiritual significance as the Christian concept of heaven.

 The climate crisis is a health crisis.
 Heatwaves are already the most deadly form of natural disaster in Australia, and climate change would bring a longer, hotter, drier dry season to the Torres Strait, in which more people become sick or die from heat-related illnesses.
 Malaria and dengue fever would increase because warmer temperatures and increased rainfall and flooding provide optimal breeding conditions for mosquitos.

-With very limited options for adapting to climate change, many islands in Gudamalulgal and the wider Torres Strait will become uninhabitable.
+With very limited options for adapting to climate change, the islands in Guda Maluyligal and the wider Torres Strait will become uninhabitable.
 Torres Strait Islander Peoples would become Australia’s first climate refugees.
 Being forcibly removed from their land, place and culture because of Government inaction would form another shocking chapter in Australia’s oppression of First Nations Peoples.